okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 Try it out: run the server with `dotnet run` and try logging in with the email and password you used to sign up for Okta:

-{% img blog/build-secure-todo-app-vuejs-aspnetcore/logged-in-for-reals.png alt:"Logged in and sending real API requests" width:"500" %}{: .center-image }
+{% img blog/build-secure-todo-app-vuejs-aspnetcore/logged-in.png alt:"Logged in and sending real API requests" width:"450" %}{: .center-image }

 The Log in button uses the Okta Vue SDK to redirect to your Okta organization's hosted login screen, which then redirects back to your app with tokens that identify the user.
-The `/implicit/callback` route you added to the router handles this redirect from Okta and calls the `Auth.handleCallback()` function on the Okta Vue SDK.
+The `/implicit/callback` route you added to the router handles this redirect from Okta and calls the `Auth.handleCallback()` function in the Okta Vue SDK.
 This function takes care of parsing the tokens and letting your app know that the user logged in.

 Tip: If you need to fix bugs or make changes in your JavaScript code, you don’t need to stop and restart the server with `dotnet run` again.
 As soon as you modify any of your Vue or JavaScript files, the frontend app will be recompiled automatically.
-Try making a change to the Dashboard component and see it appear instantly in your browser (like magic).
+If you make a change to the Dashboard component (for example), it'll appear instantly in the browser (almost like magic).

 Try logging in, refreshing the page (you should still be logged in!), and logging out.
 That takes care of authenticating the user on the frontend!
 Later, you'll update the store to make secure, authenticated calls to your backend API using the same tokens you just obtained.